aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/store-multiple-files-no-compression/_index.md

 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.
 - **Supported .NET versions?** .NET Framework 2.0–4.8.1, .NET Core 2.0–3.1, and .NET 5–10.

-## What is create uncompressed zip .net?
+## What is zip without compression?
-Creating an uncompressed ZIP means adding each file to a ZIP container using the *store* compression method.
-The files remain byte‑for‑byte identical to the originals, which is ideal when you want fast archiving or need to keep the data unchanged.
+**Zip without compression** is a ZIP archive where each file entry uses the *store* method, meaning the data is copied verbatim into the archive without any compression algorithm applied.
+This results in an archive whose size is essentially the sum of the original files plus a few bytes of ZIP overhead.

 ## Why use Aspose.Zip for zip files without compression?
-- **Speed:** No CPU‑intensive compression algorithms are run.
-- **Predictable Size:** The archive size equals the sum of the original files plus minimal ZIP overhead.
-- **Compatibility:** The resulting ZIP works with any standard unzip utility.
-- **Flexibility:** You can still mix compressed and uncompressed entries in the same archive if needed.
+Aspose.Zip is optimized for high‑performance archiving, allowing you to store files instantly without the overhead of compression algorithms.
+It guarantees full ZIP compatibility, lets you mix stored and compressed entries, and provides a simple API that abstracts low‑level ZIP structures, making implementation fast and reliable.

 ## Prerequisites
 - **Aspose.Zip for .NET** – integrated into your project.
 See the official [documentation](https://reference.aspose.com/zip/net/) for installation steps.